johanberntsson/ozmoo/documentation/manual/manual.md

 ## Sound switches

     -as path
-Enable extended sound support and add all .wav files in path
+Add Sounds: Enable extended sound support and add all .wav files in path

 If extended sound is to be used, then make.rb should be called with the `-as path` switch.
 If set, then all .wav files in the `path` will be added to the .d81 floppy created for the MEGA65, and the SOUND assembly flag will be set when building Ozmoo.